Menu

 The system allowed patients to either self-pick the medications or have them delivered to their bedside, which can be done through a few simple click-based requests.
 It also included medication information to raise awareness amongst patients through short two- to three-minute videos detailing the medication’s impacts and side effects.

 The “Retail Pharmacy” initiative has proven to be a great success for Morristown.
 The system has enabled patients and their families to access the pharmacy pages and know details about the services offered by the hospital’s pharmacy.
-Moreover, it also increased prescription fulfillment by over 15%, which eventually translated into more revenue for the hospital.

 5) CHF Education Plan at Charleston Area Medical Center